Francis Beattie1

 d.
 1791

 Father(?)
-Beattie1
+Beattie2

 Will17 Sep 1789 Francis wrote his will on September 17th 1789.
 He left his plantation and the bulk of his personal estate to his daughter Rosannah Stewart and her husband John Stewart.
 They were charged with caring for Rosanna's sister Sarah Beatie and brother Francis Beatie.
 The will also left Francis's son David and daughter Mary Beatie a cow each.
-Jane Bustard and Margaret Hansford, also daughters, each received twenty pounds to be paid in horses and cattle.4
+Jane Bustard and Margaret Hansford, also daughters, each received twenty pounds to be paid in horses and cattle.6

-Death1791 Francis probably died in early 1791.
+Death1791 Francis died in late 1790 or early 1791.

 Research Comment: